choudhrybilal/MOTUS---Arduino-Based-Robotic-Car-Controlled-Wirelessly-Using-Leap-Motion-Sensor/README.md

 ### Step 08
 #### Pair the HC 05 bluetooth module with computer's bluetooth

 Pair to the module from your host device, once you have paired with your bluetooth device the serial port should be visible with the ROBOT_NAME (MOTUS).
 It will be something like /dev/tty.ROBOT_NAME-DevB (in UNIX) and use COMX in Windows (where X is the number of the port; COM4).
-Use this name to tell Johnny-Five which port to use
+Use this name to tell Johnny-Five which port to use.